 - a) Air Quality;

 - b) Noise;

 - c) Vibration;

-- d) Solar Glare; and
+- d) Solar Glint and Glare; and

-- e) Shadow Flicker.
+- e) Shadow Flicker and Night Flicker.

-- a) The EIS shall assess the ambient air quality conditions in the Project areas, including air emission sources and dust lift-off (e.g., diesel generators, heavy equipment, roads, laydown areas, stockpiles, etc.).
-The study shall compare the observed air quality to acceptable standards and shall consider the effects of air quality on nearby human and animal receptors, including habitat.

-- b) The effects of noise from the Project, whether strong blasts of short duration or low level, long- term, noise may have an adverse effect on the receiving environment, including human perception of quality of life and effects on migratory corridors and connectivity between seasonal habitats.
-The baseline study shall assess and report on ambient noise conditions at each of the wind farms, at the hydrogen and ammonia production facility, and at the marine terminal, including baseline ambient noise surveys.
+- a) Changes in air quality as a result of the Project may have an adverse effect on the receiving environment, including human and animal receptors.
+The baseline study shall assess the ambient air quality conditions in proposed areas of Project components, including near sources of air emissions and dust lift-off (e.g., diesel generators, heavy equipment, gravel roads, laydown areas, stockpiles, etc.), and at sensitive receptor locations.
+The study shall compare the observed air quality to acceptable standards. - b) The effects of noise from the Project, whether strong blasts of short duration or low level, long- term, noise may have an adverse effect on the receiving environment, including human perception of quality of life and effects on migratory corridors and connectivity between seasonal habitats.
+The baseline study shall assess and report on ambient noise conditions in the study area including at each of the wind farms, the hydrogen and ammonia production facility, the existing marine terminal, and at sensitive receptors, and shall include baseline ambient noise surveys.
 Information on typical sound sources, decibel levels, geographic extent and temporal variations shall be included.
-The baseline study shall compare observed noise levels to acceptable standards. - c) Vibration from the construction and operation of wind turbines and other activities (e.g., pile driving) may have an effect on the receiving environment, including human and animal receptors.
-The baseline study shall assess and report on ambient vibrations at each of the wind farms and the marine terminal site and shall provide the distance of the nearest wind turbines and marine terminal to, at a minimum, the following features: - i. nearest temporary and permanent residential dwellings and commercial and industrial sites; - ii. municipal boundaries, land use planning areas and infrastructure; - iii. communities and jurisdictions without municipal plans and development regulations; - iv. traditional, cultural and recreational sites; - v. tourism operators and attractions (including the Fortune Ferry Terminal to Saint-Pierre & Miquelon), licensed outfitter camps and trails; - vi. domestic wood cutting areas; - vii. industrial, private and public water supplies; - viii. existing electrical infrastructure; and - ix. commercial fishing areas, navigation routes and aquaculture sites.
+The baseline study shall compare observed noise levels to acceptable standards.